(poe TASS ee um EYE oh dide)

 Dosing: Hepatic Impairment

-SSKI®: Dilute in a glassful of water, fruit juice, or milk.
-Take with food or milk to decrease gastric irritation.
+SSKI: Dilute in a glassful of water, fruit juice, or milk.
+Administer with food or milk to decrease gastric irritation.

-iOSAT™, Thyrosafe®, Thyroshield®: Take as soon as possible after instructed to do so by public officials.
-Take every 24 hours; do not take more than 1 dose in 24 hours.
-Tablets may be crushed and mixed with water, low fat milk (white or chocolate), orange juice, soda (flat), raspberry syrup, or infant formula.
+iOSAT, Thyrosafe, Thyroshield: Administer as soon as possible after instructed to do so by public officials.
+Do not take more than 1 dose in 24 hours.
+Tablets may be administered whole or crushed and then mixed with water, low fat milk (white or chocolate), orange juice, soda (flat), raspberry syrup, or infant formula.
+Raspberry syrup disguises the taste best; low-fat white milk or water do not hide the salty taste well) (AAP 2003).
+See Extemporaneously Prepared.

-iOSAT™, Thyrosafe®: Keep dry and keep intact in foil.
+iOSAT, Thyrosafe: Keep dry and intact in foil.

 ACE Inhibitors: Potassium Salts may enhance the hyperkalemic effect of ACE Inhibitors.
 Monitor therapy